 5 Washington established mandatory planning and implementation standards which include concurrency requirements for the local governments around Puget Sound and for the other fast-growing counties and cities in the state in 1990.
-Like Florida's concurrency mandate, the Washington legislation follows the traditional approach to APF or concurrency management: to establish a management framework for the coordination of infrastructure with new growth and development so that adequate public facilities are available (or concurrent) at or about the time new growth and development needs the infrastructure.
-Washington's concurrency requirements, however, provide local governments broader latitude than Florida local governments to locally determine which local public facilities should be subject to concurrency.
+Like Florida's concurrency mandate, the Washington legislation follows the traditional approach to APF or concurrency management: to establish a management framework for the coordination of infrastructure with new growth and development so that adequate public facilities are available (or concurrency requirements, however, provide local governments broader latitude than Florida local governments to locally determine which local public facilities should be subject to concurrency.
 The one exception is roads, which are required to be included in the concurrency management program, and potable water and sanitary sewer systems, which are strongly encouraged to be included in the program.